JoeDunnStable/how_much_data/README.md

 ## Introduction

 Nassim Nicholas Taleb has recently released a paper entitled *How much data do you need?
 An operational metric for fat-tailedness*. to appear in the International Journal of Forecasting.
-The paper focuses on the preasymptotic behavior of the sum of independent identically distributedrandom variables that are governed by various fat-tailed distributions.
+The paper focuses on the preasymptotic behavior of the sum of independent identically distributed random variables that are governed by various fat-tailed distributions.
 He introduces a metric labeled "kappa" that's related to the growth rate of the mean absolute deviation (MAD) as the number of summands increases.
 Kappa is defined by the following formula.